Managed Growth

 Superhuman EPD (Engineering, Product, Design) teams

-The picture on the left shows where Managed Growth sits in relation to the other IAs in the company.
+The picture on the left shows where Managed Growth sits in relation to the other FAs in the company.

 Foundation teams provide the bedrock systems that all the feature teams build on top of, and at the very top are the two Growth teams.